mwgeurts/unit_harness/README.md

 ## Usage and Documentation

 No input or return arguments are necessary to execute `UnitTestHarness()`.
-The optional string 'noprofile' may be passed, which will cause the profiler HTML save feature to be temporarily disabled.
+The optional string `noprofile` may be passed as an input argument which will cause the profiler HTML save feature to be temporarily disabled (and considerably reduce the time required to execute).

 The Automated Unit Test Harness requires the function `UnitTest()` with three different arrangements of input and output arguments.
 First, during initialization `UnitTest()` is called with no input arguments, shown below.
 Here, `name` is a string containing the application name (with .m extension), `referenceApp` is a string containing the path to the version application whose results will be used as reference, `priorApps` is a 1 x _n_ cell array of strings containing paths to the other _n_ applications which will be tested, `testData` contains a 2 x _m_ cell array of strings containing the name of each test suite (first column) and path to the test data (second column), and `report` is a string containing the path and name of report file (will be appended by _R201XX.md based on the MATLAB version).